deco3500/antsocial/README.md

 ##Member’s contribution to the project

-Cheng Hang (Wilbur) Master of Interaction Design
-User Interface Designer and Web Developer

-Responsibilities:
-Design and development of Google Map page
-Optimization of Google Map Style
-Optimization of Explore, Post News and Information Pages

-Sin Man Simao Chan (Simon) Master of Information Technology Database and PHP developer

-Responsibilities:
-API implementation
-Documentation for reports at each of the stages Development of login page, forum page

-Chen Xue (Scott) Bachelor of Information Technology User Interface designer and Web Developer

-Responsibilities:
-Design and development of promotional website Optimization of News Library page
-Presentation preparation

-Beijia Li (Rebecca) Bachelor of Information Technology User Interface Designer

-Responsibilities:
-Home Page, About Us page and Team Logo design
-Image resizing and editing, mockups
-Documentation of research and user persona

 ##References
 Be ́lair-Gagnon, V. (2013).
 Revisiting impartiality: Social media and journalism at the BBC .
 Symbolic interaction , 36 (4), 478-492.